 Amphibians can often be caught with your bare hands in lakes, streams, or other smaller bodies of water.
 You can also make traps to catch them.

-Lizards are a bit harder to catch because they move so quickly and can hide in small crevices.
+Lizards are harder to catch because they move quickly and can hide in small crevices.
 However, lizards are all over the place, so you’ve got a good chance of getting one if you set a trap.

 You can watch how to make a lizard bottle trap here: